-Cohort Progression and Withdrawal
+Course Progression and Withdrawal

 A student who is dropped from a course due to non-attendance in the first session should consult with his/her Academic Advisor to determine needed changes to course schedule.
-Depending on the degree program, every effort will be made to ensure that students remain on track with their cohort.
-Nursing programs use lock-step cohorts, so students in these programs should consult with their Academic Advisor before requesting any changes to their course schedules.
+Depending on the degree program, every effort will be made to ensure that students remain on track to successful degree completion. with their cohort.